Personality and Physical Health

 Agreeableness also usually leads to having a great support system of other people behind you, and having access to this network can improve your mental health, make you happier, and give you people to fall back on when you’re sick or in trouble.

-A low level of agreeableness can lead to pushing others away, which can create a poor social situation for you.
+A low level of agreeableness can lead to pushing others away, creating a poor social situation for you.
 Poor social situations have been found to be just as risky for heart troubles as high blood pressure or high cholesterol.

 Neuroticism